dgraph-io/dgraph/wiki/content/graphql/lambda/overview.md

 - Declare lambda queries, mutations, and fields in your GraphQL schema as needed
 - Define lambda resolvers for them in a JavaScript file

-This also simplifies the job of UI developers, allowing them to work in JavaScript, without knowing any backend language.
+This also simplifies the job of UI developers, allowing them to work in JavaScript, without knowing any other backend language.

 Dgraph doesn't execute your custom logic itself.
 It makes external HTTP requests to a user-defined lambda server.
 That means, you can deploy your lambda logic into the same Kubernetes cluster as your Dgraph instance.

 {{% notice "tip" %}}
 If you want to deploy your own lambda server, you can find the implementation of Dgraph Lambda in our [open-source repository](https://github.com/dgraph-io/dgraph-lambda).
+Please refer to the documentation on [setting up a lambda server](/graphql/lambda/server) for more details.
 {{% /notice %}}

 ## Declaring lambda in a GraphQL schema